jonsuh/jonsuh.com/_posts/2015-01-19-august-smart-lock.md

 ## Features

-The August app allows you to easily lock or unlock August Smart Lock with a single tap once you’ve selected the property.
-It also allows you to manage and add multiple locks and properties.
+The August app allows you to easily lock or unlock August Smart Lock with a single tap once you’ve selected the lock—It allows you to add and add multiple locks.
 The user interface is well designed and makes using the app a pleasant experience.

 !["August app lock and unlock screens"](https://farm9.staticflickr.com/8584/15691276443_4236e63e30_c.jpg)